 “Ma’am, I don’t rightly know.
 All I could tell was that when we engaged the enemy fleet they shot… something at us.
 That something burned through our armor and hulls as if they weren’t even there.
 I don’t know how it could’ve happened.
 Whatever it was it wasn’t a laser or graser.”

 “Positrons,” she murmured to herself.
 “My God!
 They’ve done it!
 I heard talk about them trying to perfect controlled positrons before the war broke out.
-I never thought that they would actually have positron cannons ready to deploy so soon!
+I never thought that they would have positron cannons ready to deploy so soon!
 This changes everything!”
-She of course kept this to herself for the time being.
+She, of course, kept this to herself for the time being.
 She’d speak to her captains and staff about it later when they weren’t in a battle situation.
-In the meantime she wanted revenge.
+In the meantime, she wanted revenge.
 “This is Admiral Moore to Persepolis Station; I’m giving you one last chance to surrender!”

 If they accepted it and stood down she would abide by it, but if not…